What is eye pain?

 Eye drops and oral medicines can help ease the pain associated with allergies in the eyes.

-Patients with glaucoma may use medicated eye drops to reduce the pressure building in their eyes.
+People with glaucoma may use medicated eye drops to reduce the pressure building in their eyes.

 For more serious infections, such as optic neuritis and iritis, your doctor may give you corticosteroids.